ChaouchKarim/auditd/README.md

 ## Acknowledgements

-This module is based upon the auditd module by Luther Barnum, which can be found at <https://github.com/lgbarn/auditd>.
+This module is a fork of <https://github.com/lgbarn/auditd>.